Initial Filing and Fees for Forming a California LLC

 Incfile’s California Fictitious Name Service

-To Change the California Agent for Service of Process for Your CA LLC
+To Change Your California Agent for Service of Process

 To Reserve a Name for Your California LLC